Feed on

 Salmon Fillet Recipe – Ingredients

-• Salmon fillets (one per person) – I prefer no skin and no bones
+• Salmon fillets (one per person) – no bones – skin on or off (your choice)

 • Olive Oil for frying